This article is part of “Everything You Need to Know to Start Baking Awesome Bread Using a Bread Maker.”

 - Not enough liquid – Increase liquid by 1-2 teaspoons (a tsp. at a time)

-- Too much flour – Measure flour accurately, leveling off measuring cup
+- Too much flour – Measure flour accurately, levelling off measuring cup

 Raw, not baked through in the center (doughy center)